 Calculation: Free Cash Flow [Previous Calendar Year] > Free Cash Flow [2 Calendar Years Ago]

-Cash is king for anyone researching stocks; cash flow growth ensures that a company will not go bankrupt and also that the company has the capital to expand product and grow market share.
+Cash is king for anyone researching stocks; cash flow growth ensures that a company will not go bankrupt and also that the company has the capital to expand its products and grow market share.
 This calculation ensures the business is on the right track growing free cash, the lifeblood of any business.

 EPS Growth – Good Companies Grow Earnings